 The Compensation Committee reviews executive compensation annually.
 As part of this process, our Chief Executive Officer makes recommendations to the Compensation Committee with respect to the compensation levels for individual executives other than himself.
 The Compensation Committee reviews this information and adjusts or approves the recommendations as appropriate.
 In making its determination for each named executive officer, the Compensation Committee considers our performance against established performance objectives and market data regarding executive compensation at comparable companies.
-In the case of our Chief Executive Officer, the Compensation at comparable companies objectives and market data regarding executive compensation at comparable performance objectives and market data regarding executive companies.
+In the case of our Chief Executive Officer, the Compensation Committee evaluates his performance against our established performance objectives and market data regarding executive compensation at comparable companies.

-In October 2016, the Compensation Committee initially retained the services of Compensia to review all aspects of our executive compensation.
-Since then we have continued to work with Compensia, which assists the Compensation Committee in defining the appropriate peer companies for executive compensation and practices and in benchmarking our executive compensation program against the peer group.
-The Compensation Committee uses the information obtained from Compensia primarily for evaluating our executive compensation obtained from Compensia primarily for evaluating our executive compensation obtained from Compensia primarily for evaluating our executive compensation obtained from Compensia to review our cash bonus policy, equity awards, and base salary benchmarks across all levels of the company.
-The Compensation Committee determined that Compensia was independent pursuant to SEC rules and the corporate governance rules of NASDAQ and concluded that no conflict of interest exists that would prevent Compensia from independently representing the Compensation Committee.
+Since 2016, the Compensation Committee has retained the services of Compensia.
+Compensia assists the Compensation Committee in defining the appropriate peer companies for executive compensation and practices and in measuring our executive compensation program against the peer group.
+The Compensation Committee uses the information obtained from Compensia primarily for evaluating our executive compensation practices, including measuring the competitiveness of our practices.
+The Compensation Committee also uses information obtained from Compensia to review our cash bonus policy, equity awards, and base salary benchmarks across all levels of the Company.
+The Compensation Committee determined that Compensia was independent pursuant to SEC rules and the corporate governance rules of Nasdaq and concluded that no conflict of interest exists that would prevent Compensia from independently representing the Compensation Committee.